skousik/simulator/README.md

 ## Getting Started

 Make sure simulator2D and all subfolders are on your path, and you're ready to go!
-Currently, there is no example simulation in this repository, but you can find examples here;
+Currently, there is no example simulation in this repository, but you can find examples here:

 https://github.com/skousik/FRS_trajectory_planning/tree/master/examples